 Bernard Hedges – the player from Ponty

-On Monday evening 23d September a special event will be held at Pontypridd RFC launching the biography of a former club player, and one of the greatest ever Glamorgan cricketers – Bernard Hedges.
+On Monday evening 23d September at 7pm a special event will be held at Pontypridd RFC launching the biography of a former club player, and one of the greatest ever Glamorgan cricketers – Bernard Hedges.

 ‘Bernard Hedges – the player from Ponty’ written by Bernard’s son Stephen and published by St David’s Press, is the biography of a talented sportsman who played rugby for Pontypridd and Swansea, represented a Great Britain side at football and became a widely respected cricketer for Glamorgan, who: